Jide-nna/Jide-nna/README.md

 - 🌱 I’m currently learning **Javascript libraries and frameworks like ReactJS**

-- 👀 I know a few things here and there and I am learing the rest as I go on

 - I'm looking to collaborate on projects with fellow developers and designers

 - 🤔 I'm looking for help with internships and entry-level opportunities